 Individual or shared project research with reports evaluated by seminar participants and the instructor.
 For each semester hour of credit earned, the equivalent of one lecture hour a week for one semester.
+Health Education 196 and Prevention Science 196 may not both be counted.
 May be repeated for credit.
 Offered on the credit/no credit basis only.
 Prerequisite: Graduate standing and written consent form.